hpe-dev-incubator/hpe-dev-portal/content/blog/working-with-benk-a-storage-provisioning-and-io-performance-benchmark-suite-for-kubernetes.md

 This will render the log in pretty JSON.
 The log is pretty substantial and intentionally left out from the blog.
 An example log entry from the above job is available [on GitHub](https://github.com/hpe-storage/benk/tree/main/jinja2).

-There’s also tiny output template provided in the repo `jinja2/example-default.yaml.j2` that pulls some data out of the log file.
+There’s also tiny output template provided in the repository `jinja2/example-default.yaml.j2` that pulls some data out of the log file.

 ```text
 kubectl logs -n benk job/benk | ./src/benk/outputter.py -t jinja2/example-default.yaml.j2 -l-